top of page

 Maggie and Rose membership ranges from £150 - £300 a month, dependant on the type of membership you get and how many classes you sign up for per month.
 Overall, we found facilities for children to be incredible, there was just so much to do!
 It was evident that the children all loved their time there.
 It did have slightly less facilities for adults compared to Purple Dragon Play.
 However, this is reflected in the middle of the mark price range compared to other member's clubs reviewed.
 Furthermore it is regarded as an institution with an amazing reputation, and it is clear why the members love it!

-Membership ranges from £1800 - £3600 per annum depending on usage and classes.
+Membership: Ranges from £1800 - £3600 per annum depending on usage and classes.

 Cupcake, based in Parson's Green, offers a a social & recreational for the family, fitness space for mummies, and a development space for your child.